 In 1972, he was elected to the House of Commons where he served for twenty-three years before being appointed to the Senate of Canada in 1995.
 Throughout his parliamentary career, Senator Rompkey has been involved with issues of defence and security.
 He chaired the House of Commons Standing Committee on National Defence and Veterans Affairs and in 1993 co-chaired the Special Joint Committee on Canada’s Defence Policy.
-Previously, he served as vice-chair of the North Atlantic Assembly, the international body for NATO parliamentarians.
-He is an active member of the Naval Officers Association of Canada and the Crow’s Nest, and he has been honoured for his work with the Navy League of Canada.
+Previously, he had served as vice-chair of the North Atlantic Assembly, the international body for NATO parliamentarians.
+He was an active member of the Naval Officers Association of Canada and the Crow’s Nest, and he has been honoured for his work with the Navy League of Canada.

 He was married to the former Carolyn Pike, and they had two children, Hilary and Peter.

 Bill Rompkey passed away on March 21, 2017 in Ottawa, ON.

 Flanker Press is a bright spark in the Newfoundland and Labrador publishing scene.
 As the province’s most active publisher of trade books, the company now averages twenty new titles per year, with a heavy emphasis on regional non-fiction and historical fiction.

 The mission of Flanker Press is to provide a quality publishing service to the local and regional writing community and to actively promote its authors and their books in Canada and abroad.

 Now located in Paradise, Flanker Press has grown from a part-time venture in 1994 to a business with eight full-time employees.
 In the fall of 2004, Flanker Press launched a new imprint, Pennywell Books.
 This imprint includes literary fiction, short stories, young adult fiction, and children’s books.LEARN MORE Flanker Press Ltd.

 Please review our guidelines for submitting fiction and non-fiction manuscripts to be considered for publication.LEARN MORE